xpxaxsxi/pl-oauth2client-for-google/README.md

 This is a installed application flow: https://developers.google.com/accounts/docs/OAuth2#installed

 INSTRUCTIONS

+FIRST TIME
--Clone the git
+Clone the git

--Assert Your client id (Service Account Id) and Your client secret,  Google Developers find them   at Developer Console -Call valid_refresh_token/0
+Assert Your client id (Service Account Id) and Your client secret,  Google Developers find them   at Developer Console Call valid_refresh_token/0

---First time it should start a local server AND open a browser window to another site at Google's --At consent page You can approve
+First time it should start a local server AND open a browser window to another site at Google's

+At consent page You can approve

---After approval You will directed to Your local server where it will display a message about a success
+After approval You will directed to Your local server where it will display a message about a success

----refresh token is written to refresh_token.txt
+refresh token is written to refresh_token.txt

--Call from_refreshtoken_accesstoken/0
+Call from_refreshtoken_accesstoken/0

 Now You will have a flag(access_token,AT,AT).

+OTHER TIMES

+Call from_refreshtoken_accesstoken/0

+Now You have a fresh accesstoken that is usable for 3600 seconds, it was fetched from Google using the refresh_token.txt-file

 This is my first Github project and first collaborative project, so I will be making lots of newbie errors